agiannotti/InquirED-PT/README.md

 - Relying on component state for filter function created many issues for filtering by active

+- Overall design and form validation could be elaborated on

 ###### To address this in the future, I intend to:

 - Leverage the benefits of using redux selectors

 - Utilize more component slices via redux toolkit

-- Further extract and modularization of component API
+- Further extraction and modularization of component API